jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 1. `express.static`: This middleware makes your Express app serve files under the `assets` directory as static files (i.e., it makes your Express app simply return their values without any modification when requested).
 2. `bodyParser.urlencoded`: This makes your Express app parse `urlencoded` bodies.
 3. `bodyParser.json`: This makes your Express app parse JSON bodies.
-4. `session`: This middleware makes your Express app provide session to your users (for a production-ready app, you will want to change the value passed to `secret`).
+4. `session`: This middleware makes your Express app provide a session to your users (for a production-ready app, you will want to change the value passed to `secret`).

 After configuring this file, you will add some routes to your server: